 Here are a few recommended tools for adding gated content to your website.

-Leadpages helps you build gorgeous landing pages for your assets that integrate with your existing systems like your landline service, email marketing software and any other tools you use to collect and call your leads.
+Leadpages helps you build gorgeous landing pages for your assets that integrate with your existing systems to collect leads.
 You can also build pop ups and alert bars.

 Optinmonster is a WordPress plugin that gives you flexibility on how you gate your content.
 From pop-ups prompting a download to content locking.
 Content locking is when a visitor is asked to subscribe after viewing a few assets if they want to keep reading.